 History

 At a similar time, the Oasis Charitable Trust was founded in London by Rev. Steve Chalke MBE who believed God wanted him to provide a hostel, school and hospital for people living in poverty.
-His No.3 project was already up and running in Peckham and, to this day, continues to support young woman who have nowhere else to go.
+His No.3 project was already up and running in Peckham and, to this day, our staff ensure its a safe haven for young woman facing homelessness.

 In 2014, Aquila merged with Oasis to form the charity we are today: Oasis Community Housing.

-Over the past four decades we have opened Elizabeth House, Naomi, Karis and a number of other supported accommodation projects – communal houses and self-contained flats – to help young women, many of whom have babies, get the holistic, round-the-clock support that they need.
+Over the past four decades we have opened a number of supported accommodation projects – communal houses and self-contained flats – to help young men and women, many of whom have babies, get the holistic, round-the-clock support that they need.

 In 2011, with growing numbers of people sleeping rough, Oasis Community Housing opened its Basis drop-in in Gateshead; a resource centre offering professional support, showers and signposting to essential services for anyone who walks through the door.
 A few years later, Basis Sunderland followed; the first of its kind in the city.